oladetohun1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. The [1-confused_smiley](./1-confused_smiley) file is a script that displaya a confused smiley face fer being executed.

 2. The [2-hellofile](2-hellofile) file is a script displays the content of /etc/passwd when executed

+3. The [3-twofiles](3-twofiles) file is a script that displays the content of /etc/passwd and /etc/hosts when executed

+4. The [4-lastlines](4-lastlines) file is a script that displays the last ten lines of /etc/passwd